Predictions for flow harmonic distributions and flow factorization ratios at RHIC: Results

 We now turn to the energy dependence of these distributions: the scaled eccentricity distributions are not expected to depend strongly on the beam energy, so the same should hold for the scaled $v_n$ distributions.
-Predictions for $P(v_n/\langle v_n \rangle)$ at 5.02 A TeV as well as data and comparison at PbPb 2.76 TeV were presented for IP-Glasma \cite{McDonald:2016vlt}, AMPT and TRENTO \cite{Zhao:2017yhj}.
+Predictions for $P(v_n/\langle v_n \rangle)$ at 5.02 A TeV as well as data and comparison at PbPb 2.76 TeV were presented for IP-Glasma+MUSIC+UrQMD \cite{McDonald:2016vlt}, AMPT+VISHNU and TRENTO+VISHNU \cite{Zhao:2017yhj}.
 No difference was observed between these two LHC energies in all cases.
 In figure \ref{fig:NeXusdistenergydep}, NeXSPheRIO $v_n$ distributions are shown for LHC and top RHIC energies.
 They are also fairly similar even though the energies are more different.
 From Fig.\ \ref{fig:NeXusdistenergydep} we see that RHIC has slightly larger fluctuations than LHC for both $v_2$ and $v_3$, this is consistent with \cite{Alba:2017hhe, Rao:2019vgy} which showed that $v_2\left\{4\right\}/v_2\left\{2\right\}$ is smaller at RHIC than the LHC (implying that fluctuations are larger at RHIC).
+In the same figure, results are also shown for TRENTO (fTRENTO and fTRENTO+UrQMD do not bring noticeable modifications), the difference between RHIC and LHC is very small.

-Finally, predictions for scaled $v_n$ distributions in Au+Au collisions at 200 GeV at various centralities are shown in fig. \ref{fig:dist2} and \ref{fig:dist3}, comparing TRENTO and NeXus.
+Finally, predictions for scaled $v_n$ distributions in Au+Au collisions at 200 GeV at various centralities are shown in fig. \ref{fig:dist2}, comparing TRENTO and NeXus initial conditions.
 Unsurprisingly, they are relatively equivalent but we do find that there are some subtle differences in their centrality dependence.
-TRENTO appears to have fewer fluctuations in central collisions compared to NeXus for both $v_2$ and $v_3$.
-Additionally, for $v_2$ in peripheral collisions it appears to be reversed in that NeXus then has slightly narrower fluctuations than TRENTO.
+For $v_2$ in peripheral collisions, NeXus has slightly narrower fluctuations than TRENTO. fTRENTO and fTRENTO+UrQMD are very close to NeXus.

-We now turn to the flow factorization ratios.
-As mentioned in Sec.\ \ref{sec:rfac}, compared to CMS data \cite{Khachatryan:2015oea}, TRENTO provides good results for $r_2$ in all centralities but $r_3$ exhibits a too large drop for all trigger $p_T$'s and centralities \cite{Zhao:2017yhj}.
-As can be seen in Fig. \ref{fig:rnLHC}, similar results hold for NeXus.
-This effect is more pronounced in central collisions, which also happens to coincide with the $v_2$ to $v_3$ puzzle \cite{Luzum:2012wu,CMS:2012xxa,Shen:2015qta,Rose:2014fba, Gelis:2019vzt,Carzon:2020xwp,Zakharov:2020irp}.
-Additionally, it also appears that our theoretical calculations demonstrate the largest suppression compared to the data when $p_T^{(a)}$ is large.
-This may indicate some physical mechanism that is suppressing sources of fluctuations and is not yet included in our simulations plays a role at higher $p_T$.
-Even for mid-central collisions we find a similar discrepancy for $r_3$, however, the deviation is significantly smaller.